MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 The region of error rates that we investigate generates enough errors to evaluate the impact of storing multiple copies and the impact of various auditing strategies.
 Our conclusions describe storage and auditing strategies that are robust over very wide ranges of error rates (and the corresponding ranges of bit/block/disk lifetimes), spanning approximately four orders of magnitude.

 The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
-But MTBF and MTTF are hard for most non-experts to grasp.
+But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.
 "By the end of an MTTF period, approximately 63% of the units will have failed" is not easily understood by most non-statisticians.
 (If we assume Poisson arrivals, the probability of failure in one average lifetime is (1-1/e).)
 We have chosen for all simulations and tables of results to express lifetime instead as half-life.
 "By the end of a half-life period, approximately half of the units will have failed" is easier to understand, and should be familiar to most people from examples of radioactive decay.

 (END OF HAND-WAVING, AT LEAST ON THIS TOPIC)